flyerhzm/switch_user/README.md

       # controller_guard is a block,
       # if it returns true, the request will continue,
       # else the request will be refused and returns "Permission Denied"
+      # if you switch from "admin" to user, the current_user param is "admin"
       config.controller_guard = lambda { |current_user, request| Rails_env == "development" }

       # view_guard is a block,
       # if it returns true, the switch user select box will be shown,
       # else the select box will not be shown
+      # if you switch from admin to "user", the current_user param is "user"
       config.view_guard == lambda { |current_user, request| Rails.env == "development" }

       # redirect_path is a block, it returns which page will be redirected